-- Eviction Laws: Title 44, Chapter 7, Article 3 of the Georgia Code
+- Eviction Lawsuit: Title 44, Chapter 7, Article 3 of the Georgia Code.

 After receiving the eviction notice, a tenant can pay rent and any additional charges up to seven days after receiving the eviction lawsuit papers (Ga.
-Code Ann. § 44-7-52), or they can move out.
+Code § 44-7-52) or move out.
 If the tenant neither pays nor moves out, the eviction process can be moved through the court system as follows: